-• When a traveller enters the Schengen area for the first time, their identity, travel document data, and biometric information (facial image and fingerprints) will be registered.
+• When a third-country national enters the Schengen area for the first time, their identity, travel document data, and biometric information (facial image and fingerprints) will be registered.

 • On subsequent entries and exits, biometric data will be used to verify identity.